gitnyasha/pesepay-ruby/README.md

 # Create a new Pesepay object with your integration key, encryption key, return URL, and result URL
 pesepay = Pesepay::Pesepay.new('INTEGRATION_KEY', 'ENCRYPTION_KEY')

-# Initiate a transaction for $100 with the currency code "USD" and the reason "Online purchase"
+# Create a transaction for $100 with the currency code "USD" and the reason "Online purchase"
+transaction = pesepay.create_transaction(100, "USD", "Pizza",11.99)

-response = pesepay.initiate_transaction(100, 'ZWL', 'Online purchase', "Invoice 1")
+response = pesepay.initiate_transaction(transaction)

 if response.success
   # Transaction was successful, so you can redirect the user to the redirect URL
-  poll_url = response.poll_url
+  poll_url = response.pollUrl
-  redirect_to response.redirect_url
+  redirect_to response.redirectUrl
   else
   # There was an error, so you can display the error message to the user
   puts response.message